JaydenElliott/remote-linux-worker/README.md

 ### TL;DR
 Start the server with `cargo run --bin rlw-server`.
-In a separate window / tab use the below command to start a job and pipe the UUID to the stream command to get the output:
+In a separate window / tab use the below command to start a job (run `stream_job.sh`) and pipe the UUID to the stream command to get the output:
 ```
 cargo run --bin rlw-client start /bin/bash ./stream_job.sh | xargs -I {} cargo run --bin rlw-client stream -s "{}"
 ```